-CHASE Africa improves access to healthcare and remove barriers to family planning for remote rural communities in East Africa.
+CHASE Africa improves access to healthcare and removes barriers to family planning for remote rural communities in East Africa.

 We work with local partners to strengthen existing healthcare systems, incorporate Sexual and Reproductive Health and facilitate improved access to health services.
 We have adopted a holistic approach which also supports projects that aim to empower women, promote resilience to climate change, protect biodiversity and improve the management of natural resources.